scottyschup/ruby-curriculum/projects/w1d4-word-chains.md

 **Make sure to request a code review from your TA once you can find adjacent words**.

+## Bonus Phase: Stop Early

+Your `run` method will build the entire set of reachable words.
+This is wasteful if the source is close to the target.
+We can stop early in that case.
+Modify `run` to stop looping when `@all_seen_words` contains the target.

 ## Dictionary File

 [Click through][dictionary], hit the "RAW" button, and save the text